jeffreycwitt/pl339/docs/07-information-applied-2.md

 [Course notes (created by Corrie, Chelsea, and Asia) can be found here](https://s3.amazonaws.com/lum-faculty-jcwitt-public/pl339/SP25-studentNotes/Gleick-c10-CandCandA.pdf).
 Please open the PDF in your browser and annotate directly on the PDF.

+[Course notes (created by Hannah and John) can be found here](https://s3.amazonaws.com/lum-faculty-jcwitt-public/pl339/SP25-studentNotes/Gleick-c10-HandJ.pdf).
+Please open the PDF in your browser and annotate directly on the PDF.

 ---